Penhale Sands: Penhale Camp

 In April 2010, the camp was closed by the Ministry of Defence and was sold in September that year for £1.5million.
 However, the area is still governed by Ministry of Defence Byelaws Today, Penhale Camp and the associated training area are available to all Arms and Services wishing to carry out low level infantry skills training, cadre courses, communications and CPX training.
-The surrounding area provides opportunities for all recognised adventurous training activities and the newer extreme sports such as power kiting and coasteering.
+The surrounding area provides opportunities for recognised adventurous training activities and newer extreme sports such as power kiting and coasteering.
 Now established in Penhale Camp is EBO Adventure Centre which provides a diverse range of training activities including Military Resettlement.

 Protected area

 In 1953 the area was designated as the Perran Dunes Site of Special Scientific Interest (SSSI), changed to Penhale Dunes in 1967 after a site expansion.
 It is designated because it is an outstanding example of a sand dune system and has a rich flora, including four very rare species of plants and other rarities.
 In 2004 it was designated as a Special Area of Conservation (SAC).
 The SSSI is contiguous with Kelsey Head SSSI, to the north.